NM-TAFE/diploma-adv-prog-python/Project Kick Off/SPECIFICATION.md

 Your MVP should meet these initial goals:

 -   Accurate predictions across common input types.
--   Response time under one second per inference.
+-   Target a response time under one second per inference.
 -   Explainable and versioned results.
 -   Real-time feedback to users.
 -   Minimal downtime during updates.

 **Version 2**

 -   Admins can reclassify, relabel, or retrain as needed (custom permission only)
 -   API route exposure

 Deliverable: Create a short description of your MVP goals in your GitHub repository’s `README.md` or `docs/` folder.